abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       - title: Design your future
         price: ''
         details: >
-          We help make sense of how your business needs to change to meet its biggest challenges and deliver your vision.
+          **Make sense of how your business needs to change to meet its biggest challenges and deliver your vision.**

           We'll help you get all the elements of your business working